ippan/clover/README.md

 # Clover

-a toy object-oriented language created in CoffeeScript~
+a toy object-oriented language created in Go~

 still in development~

+#### golang version is under development, only lexer have implemented.
+If you want to find the CoffeeScript version, go to https://github.com/ippan/clover/tree/coffee

 ### features
 * classes & inheritance